-We know that deciphering and staying up-to-date with industry regulations isn’t the most glamorous thing to do.
-Nevertheless, as a business operating in a regulated industry it’s important for your success to know what’s going on.
+We know that deciphering and staying up-to-date with industry regulations isn’t the most exciting thing to do.
+Nevertheless, as a business operating in a regulated industry, it’s required to know what’s going on.

-One of the biggest and most recent change announced by the Food and Drug Administration in the past year has been about the nutrition facts label update.
+One of the biggest and most recent changes announced by the Food and Drug Administration has been about the nutrition facts label update.
 Continue reading to learn about what’s changing and how it applies to you.

 Why it’s Changing

 It’s been over 20 years since the last time an update was issued on the nutrition label.
 The updates that are going into effect will reflect recent scientific information and learnings in nutrition and public health.
 Additionally, the goal is to make the label easier to read and understand so consumers can make better-informed decisions about the food they eat.

 The FDA made this announcement on May 20, 2016, giving businesses ample time to make these changes.
 You have until January 1, 2020, to comply, or January 1, 2021, if you make less than $10 million in annual food sales.

 Read through the following highlights to learn more about what’s changing with the new nutrition label.